Kell Brook: Retirement

 Brook announced his retirement from boxing in May 2022.

-Comeback in 2025
+Comeback in 2026

 In 2025, former trainer Dominic Ingle told Boxing King Media that Brook had been approached and offered a sum of money to fight for Bare-Knuckle Fighting Championship.
+In January 2026, Brook said there was no truth in these rumours.

 On 20 October 2025, Brook announced that he would make his ring return in honour of Ricky Hatton.
 The fight was scheduled to take place on 13 February 2026 at The Agenda in Dubai Media City, against Eisa Al Dah.
 Al Dah was originally scheduled to be Hatton's comeback opponent in December 2025.
 The event will celebrate Hatton's legacy and support the newly established Ricky Hatton Foundation.
 The undercard was to feature UAE residents versus Manchester fighters.

+In August 2026, Brook announced that he intended to return after being retired for more than four years.
+He stated that a comeback bout was nearly finalized and expected to occur later in the year at either middleweight or super middleweight.
+Speaking to talkSPORT, he said, 'I'm coming back' and promised that 'some massive news' would soon be announced.

 Personal life

 Brook has been involved in two stabbing incidents, the first in Sheffield in 2007.
 Secondly, on 4 September 2014, while on holiday with his pregnant wife in Tenerife, Brook was stabbed in the leg, in what he said was an unprovoked attack.
 The incident took place around 2 a.m. local time at Golf del Sur in San Miguel de Abona.
 A spokeswoman stated that he had lost a lot of blood.
 There were no immediate arrests.
 It was later reported that Brook had been stabbed three times in the leg and once in the arm.
 Brook spoke about the attack while in hospital, "I was out enjoying a night out before returning home to the UK when I was the victim of an unprovoked attack.
 I’m devastated right now after being on such a high having achieved my dream of becoming world champion in Los Angeles last month.
 This is obviously a major setback.
 I want to thank everyone for their support and ask for privacy for myself and my family at this time.
 Make no mistake – I will be back."

 Brook is in a relationship with fellow former world champion boxer Ebanie Bridges and she gave birth to their first child Ezerra Ray Brook on 20 February 2025.
 They live together in Dore.